gradle/native-samples/README.md

 BUILD SUCCESSFUL in 1s

-> ./build/exe/main/debug/App
+> ./build/install/main/debug/App
 Hello, Hello,
 ```

-Change to version 1.1 to use a fixed version.
+Change to version 1.1 to use a version with a fix for the bug.
 Dynamic dependencies are also supported, so you could also use `1.+`, `[1.1,2.0]` or `latest.integration`.
 Gradle matches the tags of the Git repository.
-Branches are also supported (see the following sample).
+Branches are also supported, but use a different syntax.
+See the following sample.

 ### C++